 The data collection forms, which will be available online for data entry, will be accessed using a username and password chosen by each user.
 The password will require a minimum length and complexity according to usual online security methods.
 Please make sure that your username and password are well protected and can't be accessed by other people.
-You will be able to indicate that you will work with colleagues on the audit, and you will therefore be able to view entries made by colleagues in your local team.
+Colleagues will be able to collect and enter data for the audit, and you will be able to be able to view entries made by colleagues in your local team.
 We ask that you comply with your organisation's Data Protection guidelines at all times.